 The stress on your body and mind is tremendous.
 The best thing you can do for it is to allow it to rest, as much as possible.

 A good night’s sleep will relieve stress and reduce period cramps.
 Plus, who does not love to press the snooze button?

 10. Pop a safe painkiller

-If all else fail, pop a painkiller.
+If all else fails, pop a painkiller.
 Make sure that it is safe though.
-Any non-steroidal, anti-inflammatory over the counter painkiller should relive period cramps instantly.
+Any non-steroidal, anti-inflammatory over the counter painkiller should relieve period cramps instantly.

 But, go for the painkillers only if the natural remedies fail and you cannot bear the pain anymore.

 These are the 10 best things for period cramps that’ll get you through those days.
 However, if the cramps continue and do not budge even after trying these remedies, it may be an indication of something serious.

 Get yourself an appointment with your gynecologist and resolve the issues before it’s late.